Contact Us for a Free Consultation (213) 542-0979

 Law enforcement must have probable cause that there's going to be drugs found in the home.

 There has to be probable cause that there's going to be drugs found in the home.
-Not probable cause, necessarily, that a person is involved with drugs.
+There is no possible cause, necessarily, that a person is involved with drugs.

-It doesn't necessary mean there's going to be drugs in the home.
+It doesn't necessarily mean there's going to be drugs in the home.
 So, that's how they're going to come at you.

 They have to be able to show that there's evidence that there's going to be some drugs found if the judge issues a search warrant and lets them search your home.
-The way they can do that is, they can surveil the home.
+The way they can do that is by surveilling the home.
 They can watch.

-If they see a bunch of drug transaction or drug-type activity going on, that would be a little piece of their puzzle.
-Then they can start pulling people over who are coming from the home.
+If they see a bunch of drug transactions or drug-type activity going on, that would be a little piece of their puzzle.
+Then, they can start pulling people over who are coming from the home.

 Maybe they can follow some drugs to the home.
 So, these are all ways they might be able to get a search warrant to get inside your home to be able to find drugs.
 If they find drugs, they can then use those drugs against you.